bkecskemeti/RoboND-Perception-Project/writeup.md

 *RGB-D image ==> Statistical outlier filter ==> Downsampling ==> Passthrough filter ==> RANSAC plane segmentation ==> Euclidean clustering ==> Object recognition*

-The pipeline in implemented in [project_template.py](pr2_robot/scripts/project_template.py).
+The pipeline is implemented in [project_template.py](pr2_robot/scripts/project_template.py).

 #### 1. Statistical outlier filter

-First remove the noise present in the input image using a statistical outlier filter.
+First remove the noise present in the input image, using a statistical outlier filter.

 <img src="output/rviz_pointcloud.png" width="50%">

-I found the parameters for the statistical outlier filter were experimentally, setting the number of neighboring points to `10` and threshold factor `0.2`.
+I found the parameters for the statistical outlier filter experimentally, setting the number of neighboring points to `10` and threshold factor `0.2`.
 Data points with distance larger than `mean distance + 0.2 * std dev` will be removed as outliers:

 ```python
 cloud_filtered = cloud.make_statistical_outlier_filter()